 What Do We Recommend?

-County officials should continue to monitor the completion of annual SHP Training by all employees and elected officials and develop additional administrative procedures to help ensure all employees complete the annual SHP Training.
+County officials should continue to monitor the completion of annual SHP Training by all employees and develop additional administrative procedures to encourage elected officials to complete the annual SHP Training.

 Appendix A: Response From County Officials